Loert423/Random-Chord-Generator/README.md

 # Random-Chord-Generator
-A short program for practising the ear.
+Designed for practising the ear.
 Requires MIDIUtil, and Windows Media Player (wmplayer.exe) set as default MIDI player (internal player planned for future update).
-Written for Python 3.5.
+Tested with Python 3.5.

 The program generates a MIDI file in the local directory which is automatically opened and played by WMPlayer while the program is running.